vmware-archive/declarative-cluster-management/docs/tutorial.md

    In the above case, we borrow the capacity constraint from the previous example.
 We then create an intermediate view (`spare_cpu`) that computes the spare CPU capacity on each physical machine.
-We then state an objective function, which are specified as SQL queries that return a single scalar value --- DCM will try to find assignments that maximize the value of that query.
+We then state an objective function, which is specified as an SQL query that returns a single scalar value or a column, followed by the `maximize` annotation.
+DCM will try to find assignments that maximize the values returned by that query.
    In this case, we maximize the minimum spare CPU capacity, which has the intended load balancing effect.
 The result should therefore print something like:

    ```